 Yosemite Wildflowers App · Judy and Barry Breckling

-This app, available from the Apple, Google, and Amazon stores, covers more than 500 species of wildflower that grow inside Yosemite, including descriptions, multiple photos of each species, and explanations of how to distinguish Yosemite's many flowers that have near identical twins (or, as is often the case, triplets, quadruplets, etc.).
+This app, available from the Apple and Google, stores, covers more than 500 species of wildflower that grow inside Yosemite, including descriptions, multiple photos of each species, and explanations of how to distinguish Yosemite's many flowers that have near identical twins (or, as is often the case, triplets, quadruplets, etc.).
 You can browse by common or scientific name, search for specific names, or narrow your search results based on one or more of a dozen plant characteristics such as flower color, leaf shape, and month of bloom.
 The photography isn't always high quality, but it's certainly good enough for identification purposes.
 If you're already going to be carrying a phone with you in Yosemite, this is your best option for an on-the-trail flower guide, and it's cheaper (eight dollars as of this writing) than most paper guides.

 Sierra Nevada Wildflowers · Elizabeth L. Horn

 This wildflower guide contains photos of around 260 species.
 It's organized by plant family rather than by color, so you'll be able to find what you're looking for much faster if you already have some flower knowledge.
 It includes an index with both common and scientific plant names, plus a brief glossary of botanical lingo.

 Sierra Nevada Wildflowers · Karen Wiese

 This guide, organized by flower color, includes photos of just under 300 wildflower species.
 As with the other book of the same name, it contains a complete index plus a glossary and a description of the basic Sierra habitats (foothills, mixed coniferous, subalpine, etc.).

 Wildflowers of Yosemite · Lynn Wilson, Jim Wilson, and Jeff Nicholas